Asian American Psychologist

 Why I Started My Practice

 I enjoyed the financial security and great benefits of my corporate/managed care mental health job.
 I loved my colleagues and I loved being part of a large interdisciplinary team.
 Being on the front lines of mental health was great for training and learning.
 For my own mental health and well-being, however, it wasn’t so great.
 The hours were long, the paperwork requirements demanding.
 Having to determine whether someone’s concerns met “medical necessity” put me in an ethical quandary on a near daily basis.
 Over the years, my caseload became large and unwieldy.
-At my last job, I was working for an employer who forced me to continue taking new clients every week, which meant that I was only able to see the rest of my caseload about once every 4-6 weeks.
+I was forced to continue taking new clients every week, which meant that I was only able to see the rest of my caseload about once every 4-6 weeks.
 It was so demoralizing for both me and my clients.
 I wanted to provide high quality care but the system did not support that.

 Therapy Approaches I Use

 I think of clients’ concerns from a systemic lens.
 This means I often consider the societal and cultural factors that shape a person’s experiences and mental health (e.g., racism).
 Overall, my approach is humanistic, meaning that I value an individual’s sense of fulfillment and worth and work to ultimately enhance these.
 Sometimes I use specific structured approaches that I’ve been trained in.
 These are Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Eye Movement Desensitization and Reprocessing Therapy (EMDR), and Narrative Exposure Therapy (NET).
-I’m also a big fan of mindfulness and have been meditating for many years but I try not to push it on people too much because I know it can trigger feelings of inadequacy and failure and depending on the situation, that may not be helpful.
+I’m also a big fan of mindfulness and have been meditating for many years but I try not to push it on people too much because I know that it may not be helpful to everyone.
 In therapy we say “One size does not fit all.”
 In other words, the approach I take often depends on the client and their unique challenges and needs.

 Asian American Psychologist: Who I Work With

-I work with adults who live in California, Texas, or outside the US (depending on the country).
+I work with creative or professional adults who live in California, the 42 PSYPACT states, or outside the US (depending on the country).
 I work primarily with members of the Asian diaspora, usually women.
-They often identify as Asian American (or AAPI or APIDA) or Asian immigrant but not always.
+They often identify as Asian American (or AANHPI) but not always.
 Some folks are hapa or multiracial.
-I also work with non-Asians of all racial backgrounds.
+I also work with a number of non-Asians of all racial backgrounds.

 I work with people who value what I have to offer: the highest level of education possible for a therapist, lots of clinical experience, breadth and depth in knowledge about BIPOC mental health, lived experience as a 1.5 generation Korean American woman immigrant, a sense of humor, and compassion.